Minestom/Minestom/README.md

 # About Minestom
 Minestom is an alternative to the popular minecraft server API named Bukkit/Spigot.
-The principal difference is that our implementation of Notchian server do not contain any feature by default!
-However we have a complete API which allow you to make anything possible with current spigot's plugin.
+The main difference is that our implementation of Notchian server does not contain any features by default!
+However, we have a complete API which allows you to make anything possible with current spigot's plugins.

-# Why Minestom ?
+# Why Minestom?
-Minecraft evolued a lot since its release, most servers today do not take advantage of vanilla features and even have to struggle because of them.
-Our target audience is those who want to make a completely different server compared to default survival.
+Minecraft evolved a lot since its release, most of the servers today do not take advantage of vanilla features and even have to struggle because of them.
+Our target audience is those who want to make a completely different server compared to default Minecraft gamemode such as survival or creative building.
-The goal is to offer more performance for those who need it, minecraft being single-threaded is the most important problem for them.
+The goal is to offer more performance for those who need it, Minecraft being single-threaded is the most important problem for them.

 # Pros & Cons
-Minestom isn't perfect, our choices make it much better for some case, worse for some.
+Minestom isn't perfect, our choices make it much better for some cases, worse for some others.

 ## Pros
 * Remove the overhead of vanilla features